 Your faculty team will schedule a Seminar Ice-breaker, typically between Sunday and Wednesday of Zero Week, as an informal meet-and-greet for student families.

-Seminar groups will first meet in seminar on Monday of Zero Week before joining the full student body for Bliss Hall leadership and curriculum briefings.
-Resident students will be joined by USAWC Fellows for much of Zero Week, to gain appreciation of the complementary programs and to initiate relationships that will continue, especially during the National Security Staff Rides.
+Seminar groups will first meet in seminar on Monday of Zero Week before joining the full student body for leadership and curriculum briefings in Bliss Hall.
+Mandatory training will be scheduled for Information Technology and Blackboard-specific training, according to a by-seminar schedule.

-Friday is scheduled for three significant events to mark the beginning of the academic year.
-Convocation, at 8 a.m. in Bliss Hall, is the formal start to the Class of 2015 year.
+Friday, Aug 14 is scheduled for significant events to mark the beginning of the academic year.
+Convocation, at 8 a.m. in Bliss Hall, is the formal start to the Class of 2016 year.
 Opening Ceremony at 4 p.m.
-Friday, Aug 8 is an inspiring event for the whole family that features the Old Guard Fife and Drum Corps, the Army Drill Team, and the Army Band in a ceremony that reflects the significance of the student year at the Army's center for strategic thought.
+Friday, Aug.
+14 is an inspiring event for the whole family that features the Old Guard Fife and Drum Corps, the Army Drill Team, and the Army Band in a ceremony that reflects the significance of the student year at the Army's center for strategic thought.
 And, immediately following is the Welcome Family Picnic and 'boatyard wars' icebreaker event, at the swimming pool/picnic site, for students and families.
 Beach wear encouraged at opening ceremony and the family picnic.

-'Carlisle Casual' uniform (men in slacks, sport shirt and/or sweater; women in skirts or slacks with top or casual dress) Spouses welcome at all Zero Week events - all family members encouraged at the Welcome Picnic Zero week events on post in Root Hall academic building or Bliss Hall auditorium
+'Carlisle Casual' uniform (men in slacks, sport shirt and/or sweater; women in skirts or slacks with top or casual dress).
+Spouses welcome at these Zero Week events - all family members encouraged at the Welcome Picnic Zero week events on post in Root Hall academic building or Bliss Hall auditorium

 Zero week will serve as an orientation to the seminar, the resources available for you during the coming year, and the community.

 USAWC classes begin with Course One, Introduction to Strategic Landpower